 “Practice without gaining mind,” a practice gem from Buddhism, is especially helpful for over-achievers.
 It is often counter-intuitive, and a koan, for those who have been conditioned to gain, to achieve, to succeed, and to live in a constant state of striving.

 “Practice without gaining mind” reminds us to meditate without attaching to the results, without grasping for meditation experiences or states.
 It invites us to simply be present.

-The inner journey we take as meditators is not a self-improvement project; it’s not about gaining – becoming something we are not.
-It’s a process of letting go of the habits and tendencies, the conditioning, that prevents us from resting in our core of self.
-Buddhists sometimes refer to this as our essence nature; the Yogis call it the atman, the Self, being-consciousness-bliss.
-When we take a secular approach to meditation we might refer to it as simply awareness or pure awareness.
+The inner journey we take as meditators is not about gaining or becoming something we are not.
+It’s a process of letting go of the habits, tendencies, and conditioning that prevents us from being our truest self.

-These are likely behaviors or strategies we adopted to survive and thrive that our families, educational institutions, workplaces and culture rewarded.
+These behaviors are likely strategies we adopted to survive and thrive that our families, educational institutions, workplaces, and culture rewarded.

 As meditators, we witness these behaviors from a more expanded perspective.
 In this “light of awareness,” the tendencies and behaviors sometimes dissolve, or a process of unlearning them is launched.

 When you sit to meditate, it’s good to soften the body: to part the jaws and release tension in your face, and release holding in your muscles, breathing into any areas of your body that feel constricted.